-IMCC provides a wide range of these activities at the Adult Day Health Center.
+IMCC provides a wide range of activities at the Adult Day Health Center.
 Activities are described below in six categories: cognitive, expressive, physical, social, sensory, and spiritual.
 These are also designated on the monthly activity calendars.
 Many activities provide benefits in multiple, if not all areas.

-Cognitive programs that utilize working memory from the past and help maintain skills.
+Cognitive programs utilize working memory from the past and help maintain skills.
 Cognitive programs include Brain Fitness which utilizes specific cognitive activities which are designed to stimulate dendrite and neural growth and increase overall brain function.
 Large groups and small group activities rely on reminiscing, retrieving information from long-term memory.
 Cognitive programs are weaved into active games which allow all participants to participate and be successful.
-Our programs include: Learning Circles, Brain Fitness Group, Cognitive Programs, Brain Fitness System by Dakim, and Montessori Activities.
+Our programs include: Learning Circles, Brain Fitness Group, Brain Fitness System by Dakim, and Montessori Activities.